vonglasow/atoum-documentation/source/en/written_help/mode-loop.inc.rst

 When a developer doing TDD (test-driven development), it usually works as following:

 # He start writing test corresponding to what he wants to develop ;
-# then runs the test created;
+# then runs the test created ;
-# then writes the code to pass the test;
+# then writes the code to pass the test ;
 # then amends or complete his test and go back to step 2.

 In practice, this means that he must:

-* create its code in his favourite editor;
+* create its code in his favourite editor ;
-* exit the editor and then run its test in a console;
+* exit the editor and then run its test in a console ;
 * return to his editor to write the code that enables the test to pass ;
-* return to the console to restart its test execution;
+* return to the console to restart its test execution ;
-* return to his publisher in order to amend or supplement its test;
+* return to his publisher in order to amend or supplement its test ;

 There is therefore a cycle that will be repeated as long as the functionality haven't been developed entirely.